dit/dit/docs/measures/divergences/divergences.rst

 Divergences
 ***********

-Measures of "distance" between distributions.
-Of these, the square root of the Jensen-Shannon divergence is the only true metric.
+Divergences are measures of "distance" between distributions:

 .. toctree::
    :maxdepth: 2